Top Monthly Dividend Stocks Under $5

 - Neuberger Berman Real Estate Securities Income Fund Inc. (NYSE: NRO)

 - Credit Suisse High Yield Bond Fund (NYSE: DHY)

 Let’s take a closer look at each of these dividend stocks and why we picked them for this list.

 Orchid Island Capital, Inc.

-Currently, this monthly dividend stock has a market cap of close to $700 million.
+Currently, this monthly dividend stock has a market cap of close over $500 million.
 The stock is considered overvalued by some analysts and has an estimated negative return.
-However, it pays a high dividend that yields around 15%.
-Its shares are trading a hair above the $5 mark, and the firm is currently paying dividends of $0.065 cents per share every month.
+However, it pays a high dividend yield.
+Its shares are trading a hair above the $3 mark, and the firm is currently paying dividends of $0.045 cents per share every month.